valkey-io/valkey-doc/docs/data-types/lists.md

 an Array are very different from the properties of a List implemented using a *Linked List*.

-Redis lists are implemented via Linked Lists.
+Lists are implemented via Linked Lists.
 This means that even if you have millions of elements inside a list, the operation of adding a new element in the head or in the tail of the list is performed *in constant time*.
 The speed of adding a new element with the `LPUSH` command to the head of a list with ten